Section 2(62) of the companies Act, 2013

 Section – 4, Companies Act, 2013 – Memorandum

-Section 4 of the Act lays down what shall be included in the Memorandum of a Company.
-Apart from all the other mandatory inclusions in the Memorandum, One Person Company also has to state the name of the member of the Company who in the event of death of the member shall become the member of the Company.
+Section 4 of the Act lays down about, what shall be included in the Memorandum of a Company.
+Apart from all the other mandatory inclusions in the Memorandum, One Person Company also has to state the name of the member of the Company who, in the event of death of the member shall become the member of the Company.

 Section – 12, Companies Act, 2013 – Name

-Provided further that the words “One Person Company” shall be mentioned in brackets below the name of such company, wherever its name is printed, affixed or engraved
+Provided further that, the words “One Person Company” shall be mentioned in brackets below the name of such company, wherever its name is printed, affixed or engraved.

 Section – 92, Companies Act, 2013 – Annual Returns